 Wachau Valley Apricots

-Apricots are so important to Krems and the Wachau Valley they are officially under EU protection.
-So if you see a self-important apricot rolling down the street flanked by bodyguards you’ll know why.
+Apricots are so important to Krems and the Wachau Valley that they are officially under EU protection.
+So if you see a self-important apricot bouncing down the street flanked by bodyguards you’ll know why.

 What is So Important About the Wachau Apricot?